The VVTG platform is a University Paris Cité platform, located in the Faculty of Health on the Necker site.

 Production and amplification of class 2 GMO viruses in L2:

 MLV retrovirus, VSV‐G or Ecotrope envelopes

-The production-titration process is about 15 days.
+The production-titration process for Lentivirus and Retrovirus takes around 15 days.

 II - ADENOVIRUS serotype 5, ΔE1 / ΔE3